-There is a financial budget for the Board of £12.5k.
-The cost incurred in the ongoing operation of the Board has been minimal, having been incorporated within existing officer workloads.
-There was some spend incurred on external training which was contained within the total budget.
+There is a financial budget for the Board of £15.7k within the overall budget of the Pension Fund.
+The cost incurred in the operation of the Board is expected to continue to be minimal, having been incorporated within existing officer workloads.